ManlyMarco/KoikatuGameplayMods/README.md

 # KK_Bulge
 Automatically adds crotch bulges to characters with fun sticks when they are wearing clothes.
 Can be configured globally, and per-character for when you want the bulge size to be just right.

+# KK_LewdCrestX
+A plugin for Koikatsu that lets you give characters lewd crests in character maker and in story mode.
+Many crests have actual gameplay effects, while others are only for flavor.
+All crests can be used in character maker and studio.
+There are 32 different crests at the moment.

+Inspired by the original KK_LewdCrest plugin by picolet21.
+Crests were drawn and described by novaksus.

+### How to use
+1. Either install KK HF Patch v3.7 (or later), or manually update these plugins (to specified version or newer): BepInEx 5.4.4, BepisPlugins r16, KKAPI 1.15, KKABMX 4.0, OverlayMods 5.2, KK_Pregnancy 2.3.1, and optionally AutoTranslator (can be not installed at all).
+2. Download the latest release.
+3. Extract the archive into your game directory.
+The plugin .dll should end up inside your BepInEx\plugins directory.
+4. Check if there are no warnings on game startup.
+A new "Crest" category should appear in character maker in the same tab as character name (check preview screenshots).
+To give characters crests in story mode, invite them to the club and look for a new action icon in the clubroom.
+If you applied a crest to the character in maker then it will already be applied when you add the character to story mode.
+To give crests in studio, select character and scroll down in the "anim / Current State" menu (check preview pictures).